trotter/cloudfoundry-health_manager-cookbook/README.md

 Usage
 =====

-This recipe will install the CloudFoundry Health Manager on the target node along with the necessary configuration files and init scripts to run it.
+This cookbook will install the CloudFoundry Health Manager on the target node along with the necessary configuration files and init scripts to run it.
 Because the database required by a Health Manager is shared with the CloudController, you need to use the